tianyiniu/RotBench/README.md

 ## Quickstart

-Download RotBench and execute `quickstart.sh` to evaluate GPT-4o on RotBench-Small without any forms of auxiliary information.
+Execute `quickstart.sh` to download and process RotBench, then evaluate GPT-4o on RotBench-Small without any forms of auxiliary information.

 `> ./quickstart.sh`